gu-benites/studio/app_docs/flow-task.md

 This document outlines the tasks required to implement the main feature of the AromaChat application: creating a personalized essential oil recipe based on a user's health concern.
 This plan is derived from `recipe_creation.md`, `01_api_calls_n_responses.txt`, and assumes a standard multi-step form flow as might be detailed in `aromachat-flowchart.mermaid`.

 ## Overall Goal
-Implement a multi-step, guided user flow that collects health-related information, interacts with an external API to fetch relevant data (causes, symptoms, properties, oils), and ultimately (in a future phase) generates a personalized essential oil recipe.
+Implement a multi-step, guided user flow that collects health-related information, interacts with an internal backend proxy to fetch relevant data (causes, symptoms, properties, oils) from an external API, and ultimately (in a future phase) generates a personalized essential oil recipe.

 ---